MARKETING ANALYTICS2025-11-10

-So does your Enterprise need a multi channel attribution strategy?
+So does your Enterprise need a multi-channel attribution strategy?
 Without doubt.
-We could extend a dozen reasons but here are two of them – the online and digital worlds have made a customer’s journey complex, different channels such as social media, for example, affect buying decisions in different ways; and marketers risk reporting misleading ‘Return on Investment’ (ROI) if they fail to implement a multi-touch attribution plan.
-How to implement Multi Touch Attribution Modeling?
+We could extend a dozen reasons, but here are two of them: the online and digital worlds have made a customer’s journey complex, different channels, such as social media, for example, affect buying decisions in various ways; and marketers risk reporting misleading ‘Return on Investment’ (ROI) if they fail to implement a multi-touch attribution plan.

-Multi touch attribution modeling is to measure and acknowledge the various touchpoints before the closure of a sale in a customer’s journey – at every stage of the marketing funnel – from product/service awareness to lead creation to nurture to conversion.
+Multi-touch attribution modeling measures and acknowledges the various touchpoints that occur before a sale is closed in a customer’s journey – at every stage of the marketing funnel, from product/service awareness to lead creation, nurture, and conversion.

-Traditional first or last-click attribution methods are no longer enough, and you need to immediately replace those with the multi touch attribution system.
+Traditional first- or last-click attribution methods are no longer sufficient, and you should replace them with a multi-touch attribution system immediately.

-If you want an even more technical explanation, here’s how research agency Forrester defined multi-channel attribution modeling once – it’s the science of using advanced analytics to allocate proportional credit to each marketing touchpoint across all online and offline channels, leading to the desired customer action.
+If you want an even more technical explanation, here’s how research agency Forrester once defined multi-channel attribution modeling: it’s the science of using advanced analytics to allocate proportional credit to each marketing touchpoint across all online and offline channels, leading to the desired customer action.

 • Is your revenue growth stagnant?

-• Does your business sell through multiple channels, both offline and online, such as brick and mortar as well as a website?
+• Does your business sell through multiple channels, both offline and online, such as brick-and-mortar stores as well as a website?

 • Is your marketing team under pressure to make every marketing dollar work?